“Labor Omnia Vincit” McKay Law

 Identity and Self-Perception

 The face is connected to identity in ways other body parts aren’t.
-Facial injuries affect how people see themselves.
+Facial damage affects self-perception.

 Categories of Facial Injuries